"Help Me Help the AI": Understanding How Explainability Can Support Human-AI Interaction: Discussion

 \subsection{XAI as a medium for improving human-AI collaboration}

-The most surprising finding from our study was the degree to which people wanted to \textit{collaborate} with the AI system.
-Participants desired information upon which they can act and improve their collaboration.
-They wanted XAI explanations to ``help them help the AI'' by supplying better inputs to the AI and providing constructive feedback to developers.
+The most surprising finding from our study was the degree to which Merlin end-users wanted to improve their \textit{collaboration} with the AI system through XAI explanations.
+Participants desired information upon which they can act.
+In particular, they wanted XAI explanations to \textit{help them help the AI}, e.g., by supplying better inputs to the AI and providing constructive feedback to developers.
+We found this an intriguing re-purposing of explanations, which are typically developed to help people understand AI's inner workings and outputs.
 Collaboration is distinct from \textit{usability}.
-Usability is already often discussed in XAI literature, typically defined as providing meaningful information about how an AI system's output is reached, so that users can ``make decisions more quickly, or to increase decision quality'' \cite{Langer2021stakeholders}.
-This definition is somewhat constrained to decision-support systems, where the usability of a system is measured by its impact on users' decision about their situation, whether to, for example, hire a job candidate, award a loan, or diagnose a particular disease.
-However, our participants desired information that not only improves the usability of the AI system, but also enables them to better collaborate with the system and achieve better outcomes together.
+Usability is already often discussed in the XAI literature, where XAI is presented as a means to provide meaningful information about how an AI output is reached, so that users can ``make decisions more quickly, or to increase decision quality'' \cite{Langer2021stakeholders}.
+However, our participants desired information that not only improves their decisions based on the AI's outputs (usability), but also empowers them to help the AI be more accurate in the first place and achieve better outcomes together (collaboration).